nas27/sql-project-1/README.md

 * Input sanitation to validate the data before it gets inserted into the DB or flat file
 * Have more discussions regarding the project with mentors and classmates to understand the data approaches
 * Create some charts and visualizations with Excel from what we learnt in the prep modules
-* Properly implement the relationships between tables
+* Properly implement the relationships between tables to generate proper ERD

+## ERD
+Located in main branch
+ecommerce_erd.png